lgandecki/modifyjs/README.md

 # modifyjs
 ![Circle CI](https://circleci.com/gh/lgandecki/modifyjs.svg?style=shield)

 Modify your objects with a mongo like syntax.
-This is mostly forked code of a modify function of Meteor's brilliant minimongo package, changed to work without Meteor context, and included nice, readable tests based on a mongodb documentation.
+This is based on a modify function of Meteor's brilliant minimongo package, cleaned up, rewritten to es6, changed to work without Meteor context, and included nice, readable tests based on a mongodb documentation.

 ### Usage
 The usage is shown in the [src/modify.test.js](src/modify.test.js) file, but to show a simple example: